Cognitive Psychology MCQs 30 Questions Online Test

 - d) The interaction between sensory and motor systems

-What is the term for mental flexibility in problem-solving?
+What is the term for mental flexibility in problem-solving?- a) Mental set

 - b) Cognitive rigidity